RomainUCF/Temperature-Variations-of-K-Plot/README.md

 # Temperature Variations of K Plot

 The purpose of this demo is to calculate and plot variations of K lab data using [matplotlib](https://matplotlib.org/).
+This project is ongoing development.

 ## Disclaimer
+Values are precise but not accurate.

 Output data is calculated to the ten-thousandths place (.4f) with the exclusion of Temperature (K).

 K = 273 (Celsius to Kelvin Conversion)